 Practicing job interview skills is a very important step in any job search, especially if you have not been in the market for a while.
 You should practice your job interview skills because your CV and cover letter will only get you so far.
 Remember: your CV is merely a ticket that leads to an interview.
 Securing the interview itself does not mean you will get the job.
 Hence, you have a job to do!
 You need to do the rest, and you need to do it at interviews.
 And we all know that practice makes perfect – so roll up your sleeves!

-You only get once chance to impress the interviewer
+You only get one chance to impress the interviewer

 If it helps, maybe you should think of job interviews like dates – you only get one chance to impress the other person.
 Remember, there is no do-over when it comes to first impressions.
 Because this is very important, you should practice the way you reply to questions and learn how to formulate your thoughts so they make sense to everyone.

 As we already said, your CV and cover letter will only get you to a certain point.
 And that point is precisely a job interview.
 At any job interview, the person who is interviewing you wants to get to know you.
 So, they ask you about your background and they listen carefully.
 They want someone who not only can do the job but also a person who fits into their teams.
 So, make sure to emphasize your adaptability, communication skills, time management, problem-solving, and other soft skills.
 Here you can find a nice article about it.

-There you have it, those would be our top 3 reasons why we would recommend people to practice their interview skills.
+There you have it; those would be our top 3 reasons why we would recommend people practice their interview skills.
 If you want to learn more about the job search, job interview preparation, or career development, please check our Blog page.

 It’s ok to ask for help!